softworkz/embyuserwiki/M3U-Tuners.md

 Emby will accept either:

 * A file path to an M3U file
-* U url to an M3U file that can be downloaded
+* A url to an M3U file that can be downloaded